Skip to main content

 Engagement

-Engage all five senses - see, hear, feel, smell, taste.
+Engage all your senses in the visualization—imagine not just what you see, but also what you hear, feel, smell, and even taste.
 The more vivid, the more effective.

 Patience